Limon-s-Interview-Prep-Zone/Design-Pattern/Creational-Design-Pattern/Creational-Design-Pattern.md

 ---
 ### 1.1#Signleton Pattern
 The Singleton pattern ensures a class has only `one instance` and provides a global point of access to it.
-   - `Database connection, Logging, configuration settings`.
+   - `Database connection, Logging, configuration settings, file handling`.

 **`Trade-off`**:
    - **Pros:**